 Finally, for a Web application migration such as PHP Laravel, node.js Python or Ruby, the prices could vary considerably; considering the number of deployed services, the number of servers, existing third-party scripts, CI/CD, deployment tools used and so on.
 This kind of application requires deeper analysis to find out how much can cost, but Ping Us if you have any question about our AWS migration services.

 Grow your WordPress application into a highly scalable and high-performance architecture, add a distributed architecture, split MySQL service from the EC2 server, implement a Caching system ( Redis/Memcached ), Database Replication, integrate a CDN, Amazon S3, and improve Google PageSpeed Score.
 Any of these improvements it’s a good start to grow your WordPress application.
-Contact us if you need some help with your AWS data transfer.
+Contact us if you need some help with your Amazon Web Service data transfer.